nginxinc/nginx-wiki/source/modules/fancy_index.rst

 :Default: *none*
 :Context: *http, server, location*

-Specifies a list of file names which will be not be shown in generated listings.
+Specifies a list of file names which will not be shown in generated listings.
 If NGINX was built with PCRE support strings are interpreted as regular expressions.